RoseTheFlower/MetroSteam/README.md

 # Metro skin for Steam
 This skin for the new UI framework was created after Valve made it problematic to revert to the old-style windows and subsequently removed support for user-made themes.
-My quest was to make the windows look as close as possible to those of [the original Metro skin](https://steamcommunity.com/groups/metroforsteam).
+My quest was to make the windows look as close as possible to those of [the original Metro skin](https://steamcommunity.com/groups/metroforsteam) inspired by Windows 8 and 10.
 <p align="center">
   <img src="preview.png" alt="Skin preview screenshot" width="500">
 </p>